kubernetes-sigs/gateway-api/conformance/reports/v1.3.0/buoyant-enterprise-for-linkerd/README.md

 |--------------|-------------------------------------------|---------|--------------------------------------------------------|
 | standard     | [enterprise-2.18](https://docs.buoyant.io/buoyant-enterprise-linkerd/latest/overview//) | default | [enterprise-2.18 report](./standard-2.18-default-report.yaml) |

+## Notes

+This report uses the v1.3.0 Gateway API CRDs, but was run using the tests on the `main` branch at commit `6cd1558a9e`, in order to take advantage more effective tests for the `MESH` conformance profile that landed after v1.3.0 was cut.

 ## Reproduce

 To reproduce a Buoyant Enterprise for Linkerd conformance test report: